Subaccounts

 Logging in to a subaccount

-It is helpful to be able to easily access the settings and statistics for each subaccount.
-You can log in to any subaccount by clicking the "Log in as" button for any subaccount, or by selecting the drop down arrow on the far right of the subaccount row and selecting "Log in as subaccount".
+You can log in to any subaccount by clicking the "Log in as" button for any subaccount on the "Subaccounts" page, or by selecting the drop-down arrow on the far right of the subaccount row and selecting "Log in as subaccount".
+While logged into a subaccount, the blue "Subaccounts" button will show at the top of the dashboard where you can click to go back to the master account or switch to another subaccount.

 Editing a subaccount

-You can edit the main details of a subaccount at any time by choosing the "Edit details" option in the drop down list (as seen above).
+You can edit the main details of a subaccount at any time by choosing the "Edit details" option in the dropdown list (as seen above) or by clicking on the subaccount's name.
+This is how you can update the monthly allowance, SMS allowance and further details.

 Archiving

-You can easily allow archiving for an account from the drop down menu.
+You can easily allow Archiving for an account from the drop-down menu.
 A single click will allow archiving.
-It is important to note that archiving then needs to be enabled within the subaccount for each individual sender (SMTP user, API key or authenticated IP address) that requires it.
+It is important to note that archiving then needs to be enabled within the subaccount for each individual sender (SMTP User, API key or authenticated IP address) that requires it.
+Additional charges will apply.

 Closing a subaccount